-Domestic Violence Service Management would like to thank each person with lived experience of Domestic and Family Violence who has generously shared their insights for the benefit of others.
+The Insight Exchange team would like to thank each person with lived experience of domestic and family violence who has generously shared their insights for the benefit of others.

 We acknowledge that no matter how accurate the representation of someone’s experiences of violence and adversity, we can never fully understand all that the experiences mean to a person now or through their life.
 We understand that no one’s life experience can ever be fully represented in language or any other form.